Pferd mit Reiterin in der Abendsonne - Koliken bei Pferden, Zeolith unterstützt

 Especially at the beginning of the winter months, one of our mares - Lennie - was increasingly prone to colic.

-After everything seemed to be in order during the early evening walk from the paddock to the stable, things usually started to get worse later in the evening.
-Awakened by a dull, very loud, very monotonous knocking sound, we would usually find our mare lying on her back, directly against the wall of her stall.
-She had been lying down in an attempt to relieve the annoying stomach pain by rolling around.
+While everything seemed perfectly fine during our early evening walk from the paddock to the stable, the problems usually started later in the evening.
+Awakened by a dull, very loud, very monotonous knocking sound, we would then usually find our mare lying on her back, right against the wall of her stall.
+She had gotten herself stuck in her stall in an attempt to relieve the bothersome abdominal pain by rolling.

-Desperate to free herself from her predicament and turn around, her hooves repeatedly hit the stall wall—explaining the knocking noise that had woken us.
-In addition to the pain caused by the colic, the stress of being stuck in the ground placed additional strain on her circulatory system.
-We were fortunate to be friends with an experienced animal health practitioner who immediately stepped in and helped us free the mare from her restraint and put her back on her feet before the vet arrived.
-(Please don't experiment—experience is required here to avoid endangering your own safety and that of the horse.
-Furthermore, any measures should always be tailored to the specific situation and the horse's condition.)
+Driven by the desire to free herself from her predicament and turn over, her hooves repeatedly struck the stall wall – explaining the knocking sound that had woken us.
+In addition to the pain caused by the colic, the stress of being cast placed an additional strain on her circulatory system.
+We were fortunate to be friends with an experienced animal naturopath who arrived immediately and helped us free the mare from her cast and get her back on her feet before the vet arrived.
+(Please do not experiment – experience is required here to ensure your own safety and that of the horse.
+Furthermore, any measures taken should always be tailored to the specific situation and the horse's condition.)

-It was deeply distressing to see our mare so helpless, and I remember very well the fear I felt when I realized how poor her circulation was.
-Situations like this showed me how important it is to put aside your own anxiety at the stable door .
-The more calmly I approached the situation and thus our patient, the more positively it affected her condition.
+It deeply affected me to see our mare so helpless, and I vividly remember the fear I felt when I realized how poor her circulation was.
+Situations like these showed me how important it is to let go of one's own anxiety before even entering the stall .
+The calmer I was in the situation, and therefore in my interactions with our patient, the more positive the effect on her condition.

-In my experience, the most important tip for colic in horses is a self-coaching tip:
+In my experience, the most important tip for dealing with colic in horses is a self-coaching tip:

-Your own energy level is something every horse owner should constantly monitor and adjust if necessary – it's worth it!
-Especially when your horse is feeling down, he deserves your best and most focused energy.
+Your own energy level is something every horse owner should constantly monitor and adjust as needed – it's worth it!
+Especially when your beloved horse isn't feeling well, it deserves your best and most focused energy.

-I get a lot of questions about these self-coaching tips , so I'll be adding more to them in future posts.
-I've found them very useful.
+I get a lot of questions about these self-coaching tips , so I'll definitely write more about them in future posts.
+These are things that I found very helpful.